The Nest

 • Estate Tax Reduction: One of the primary reasons people use irrevocable trusts is to lower their estate tax liability.
 When you transfer the property to an irrevocable trust, it is no longer considered part of the grantor’s taxable estate.
 As a result, it may not be subject to estate taxes upon the grantor’s death.

 • Gift Tax Reduction: Transferring property to an irrevocable trust can also help reduce gift taxes.
 When the grantor moves property into the trust, it is a gift; however, the value of this gift can be diminished by any interest the grantor retains in the property.
-If appropriately structured, the grantor can decrease the value of the gift and potentially avoid or reduce gift taxes.
+If appropriately structured, the grantor can reduce the gift’s value and potentially avoid or reduce gift taxes.

 • Income Tax Reduction: An irrevocable trust can offer potential income tax benefits.
-If the trust is set up as a grantor trust, the grantor is responsible for paying income taxes on the trust’s income, meaning the income is not taxed at the potentially higher rates applicable to trusts.
-Additionally, the grantor may be able to deduct specific expenses associated with the trust, such as trustee fees or legal fees.
+If the trust is set up as a grantor trust, the grantor is responsible for paying income taxes on the trust’s income, so the income is not taxed at the potentially higher trust rates.
+Additionally, the grantor may be able to deduct certain trust-related expenses, such as trustee and legal fees.

 • Capital Gains Tax Reduction: When assets are placed into an irrevocable trust, their basis is typically adjusted to reflect the fair market value at the time of transfer.
 This adjustment can potentially reduce capital gains taxes if the assets are sold in the future.